oslabs-beta/canopy/README.md

 Additionally, upon each state change Canopy takes a snapshot of all state values, and by clicking the corresponding button you can "time-travel" back to that state of your app.
 Each snapshot button is labeled by the state variable that was updated since the previous snapshot.

-## Component tree
+## Component visualizer

-In order to see the component tree, head to the "Elements" panel, and then open the "Svelte Component Tree" sidebar.
+In order to see the component visualizer, head to the "Elements" panel, and then open the "Svelte Components" sidebar.
 (Note that this might actually be *below* your DOM tree, depending on your configurations.)
 You should see a tree depicting the hierarchy of Svelte components that comprise your app, as depicted below.

 ![](componentvis.gif)

-This tree dynamically updates as components are created and destroyed, and you can hide/show the children of any node that has them (by clicking the adjacent -/+ button).
-Each node in the tree is labeled by its ID (which may be automatically assigned by Svelte) as well as the Svelte component of which it is an instance.
+This visualizer dynamically updates as components are created and destroyed, and you can hide/show the children of any node that has them (by clicking the adjacent -/+ button).
+Each node in the visualizer is labeled by its ID (which may be automatically assigned by Svelte) as well as the Svelte component of which it is an instance.

 ## Debugging